OG CANNABIS INSURANCE.COM

 Retail marijuana stores typically pay insurance premiums rated between 0.5% and 1.5% of their annual cannabis revenue.
 Cultivation facilities often face higher premiums due to crop exposure and property risks.
 Delivery and transport operators may incur additional costs for HNOA coverage.

-Insurance costs can fluctuate based on claims history, location, security measures, and compliance with CO-MED regulations.
+Insurance costs can fluctuate based on claims history, location, security measures, and compliance with CO-MED regulations and state laws.
 Working with a specialist broker can help businesses optimize coverage and manage costs effectively.

 Why Colorado Cannabis Businesses Need a Specialist Broker

 The cannabis industry’s complex regulatory environment and unique risk profile require insurance expertise beyond standard commercial policies.
-Specialist brokers like OG Cannabis Insurance understand the nuances of CO-MED requirements, METRC compliance, and the specific risks faced by cannabis businesses.
+Specialist brokers like OG Cannabis Insurance understand the nuances of CO-MED requirements, METRC compliance, Colorado state insurance laws, and the specific risks faced by cannabis businesses.

 Benefits of working with a specialist broker include: